Why a Heat Pump?

 What if it delivered year-round comfort for less than your current electric, oil, or gas heating each month?

 These are the tangible benefits heat pumps deliver to home owners, while at the same time reducing their home’s impact on the environment.
-And it hasn’t been a better time to buy with both provincial and federal energy rebates available that could save you up to $11,000!
+And it hasn’t been a better time to buy with energy efficiency rebates available that could save you up to $6,000!

 We custom design your heating and cooling system with your budget and personal preferences in mind.

 Heat pumps come in a range of models and styles to suit almost every budget.
 Our ductless heat pump packages, for instance, start at just $4500.
 Even without the government energy efficiency and manufacturer rebates of up to $6,000 you will have a heating and cooling system that matches (or beats) the price of any other heating solution, including high efficiency gas furnaces.
 Plus, you get the added benefits of air conditioning in the summer, a lighter carbon impact, and lower heating bills.

 According to Natural Resources Canada, you may be able to reduce your space heating bills by up to 50% if you convert from an electric furnace to an air-source heat pump.